dev-jan/meta/README.md

 ## Usage

+* Use [this gitter room](https://gitter.im/hslu-students/Lobby) for short-living discussions
-* Create Issues for any matters :tada:
+* Create Issues for any matters